-4.1 NASA configurations for experiments and parameter settings
+A. NASA configurations for experiments and parameter settings

-The first set of experiments aims at comparing the more traditional approach (using a single search algorithm for all design space dimensions) to our dimension-oriented approach (using a separate search algorithm per dimension, i.e., 3 search algorithms (SAs) in total).
-To properly evaluate and compare the quality of the DSE results of the different approaches, many indicators can be used [Basseur et al. 2002; Erbas 2007; Gries 2004].
-In this paper, we use the following three criteria:
+The first set of experiments aims at comparing the more traditional approach of using a single search algorithm for all design space dimensions to our dimension-oriented approach (using a separate search algorithm per dimension, i.e., 3 search algorithms (SAs) in total).
+To properly evaluate and compare the quality of the DSE between different search strategies, we can define three criteria:

 - 1) Diversity.
 A large number of different design points should be explored in each DSE experiment to cover a wide range of design decisions for each dimension. - 2) Convergence.
-The strategies should provide approximations to global (or near-to) optimal solutions without being trapped in local optima. - 3) Coverage.
-The explored points should be well-distributed for achieving a complete view of the landscape of the design space as well as for catching boundary values.
+The strategies should provide approximations to global (or near-to) optimal solutions without being trapped at local optima. - 3) Coverage.
+The explored design points should be welldistributed in the design space for a complete view of the trade-off curve or landscape of the design space as well as catching boundary values.